 The Lahaina Pali Trail is one of the best hiking trails if you live in West Maui.

-This hike follows the route of a historic road that was built more than 200 years ago to connect the shore with the interior and continue on.
+This hike follows a historic road built more than 200 years ago to connect the shore with the interior.

 It is both breathtaking and historically significant.

 The trail itself is 5 miles long and has two entrances: either inland, north of Maalaea, or on the west coast, by Ukumehame Beach.

 You can hike the 10-mile return trip from either trailhead if you’re in good shape and have the entire day available.

 But if not, you’ll need to make transportation arrangements to bring you there and pick you up when you get there.